FUTURE OF MEDICINE

 What it is:

-What it matters:
+Why it matters:

 High Lp(a) is an independent risk factor for cardiovascular disease, even when other cholesterol levels are normal.
-Lp(a) levels are primarily genetic and represent just one part of your heart disease risk.

 Lp(a) is primarily genetic.
-It is just one contributor to your heart disease risk, so focus on improving other contributing factors to lower your overall risk.
+It is just one contributor to your heart disease risk, so focus on improving other risk factors to lower your overall risk.
 There are no approved treatments specifically for Lp(a) yet, but clinical trials for potential treatments are promising.

 Included in the following health screenings: